mdfarragher/CLA/Setup/README.md

 To get started, you'll need to set up the following:

 * A Compute Instance.
-This is a single virtual machine that orchestrates machine learning experiments.
-The compute instance starts and stops training jobs and exports and imports data to and from the compute clusters.
-We can also use the compute instance to run Jupyter notebooks.
+This is a single virtual machine that hosts a Jupyter Labs installation that provides a cloud-based Python notebook environment for machine learning practicioners.
+We can also train small machine learning models with this single virtual machine.

 * A Compute Cluster.
-This is a cluster of virtual machines that will be used to train machine learning models.
+This is a scalable cluster of multiple virtual machines that can be used to train large-scale machine learning models.

 Let's set up both of them right now.